nim65s/mihini-repo/doc/md/agent_connector_libraries/Airvantage_Lua_library.md

 in non-volatile memory if asked to, etc.

-In addition to offering communication means to the server, the AirVantage library also gives acces to other Agent features: SMS communications, hardware I/O control and monitoring, etc.
+In addition to offering communication means to the server, the AirVantage library also gives access to other Agent features: SMS communications, hardware I/O control and monitoring, etc.

 #### 2. Create a New Asset Instance, Initialize a New Asset